baptistecolle/baptistecolle/.github/ISSUE_TEMPLATE/endorsement-template.md

 ## Option 1: Create a New Endorsement
 1. Edit the title above to replace `SKILL_HERE` with the skill you want to endorse
-2. Edit the title to replace `EMOJI` with an emoji that represents the skill
+2. Edit the title to replace `EMOJI_HERE` with an emoji that represents the skill

 Example titles:
 - `Endorse: 🐍 Python`